tobek/laminae/notes.md

     - like "_____ appears to be a complicated place, but thanks to the efforts of the Forgetful Duke, it all seems rather simple once you've left."
     - CED
 - Which is the most populous?
 LGC?
 Would be good for LGC's character but prob doesn't make sense that most people are that.
 Maybe LGP.
 Might not be about which alignment most people are, but how well the plane keeps petitioners around?
 - Generation ship - high-tech-low-tech caravan across 100,000 mile desert - why? hoping to find the end. how: aperture travels with them.
 XXD - LED or NED?
-NGD you join for ritual. prob LED or at least NED cause it requires a system to sustain itself
+NGD you join for ritual. prob LED or at least NED cause it requires a system to sustain itself. all else fails could be on CNP
     - if not "hoping to find the end" then would be XXP
     - interesting stuff about maintaining morale on endless journey, does that work with finding the end? i guess some could give up, maybe there are some scattered communities
     - generation ship aspect needs inhospitability of space vs spaceship vs finding a planet, so this would need something like that, caravan provides something